Clark-Nikdel-Powell/simple-google-map/README.txt

 * There can only be one map one a page.
 A widget map counts as one.
 * The size of the info window (speech bubble) is dictated by the size of the map, thus the size of the containing div, div#SGM
 * If you wish to use html in the content value in shortcode, be sure and type it in visual mode (not HTML mode).
 The pointy brackets will be special html characters in HTML mode and are converted back into pointy brackets by the plugin.
+* Custom map marker image must be properly sized.
+Simple Google Map will *not* resize the image for you.

 For an example and more visit [the plugin's homepage](http://clarknikdelpowell.com/wordpress/simple-google-map/ "Simple Google Map by Clark Nikdel Powell").